These stories are part of a special online collection available through the end of the month:

 I woke up mortified to find that we were approaching the Master rest stop.
 I told the driver to pull over.
 He wasn’t quite thrilled with the idea since it was already 1:30 a.m. and he was going to have to drive back to Cairo all by himself, but he pulled over nonetheless.
 In the restroom I washed my face several times, then went out to the cafeteria and bought a cappuccino and two bags of potato chips.
 I found the driver outside, drinking Turkish coffee and nibbling on some salt crackers.
-I stood next to him as car lights flashed past us and disappeared on the darkened highway like shooting stars.
+I stood next to him as car lights flashed past us and disappeared on the dark highway like shooting stars.
 I secretly wished that he would start a conversation, but he didn’t.
 I started thinking about Alex and what I was going to do once I got there, alone on a cold November night.
 I thought of the boardwalk drowned in furious waves and the wind blowing against the window of my hotel room, making that hollow, eerie noise.
 By the time I finished my coffee, I knew what I wanted, at least for now.

 “Ali, we’re going back to Cairo,” I said.

 A crushing longing to be in bed, next to Huda, filled my chest.
 I watched the succession of road lights through the window as we approached Cairo, wondering what I could say to defend myself without sounding too apologetic.
-I dozed off and woke up to the driver’s voice asking me about which building mine was.
+I dozed off and woke up to the driver’s voice asking which building mine was.
 I looked up to see if there was any light in the living room window.
 There was none.
 I gave the driver his money minus 50 pounds, which I thought was reasonable since we ended up driving only half the distance and he was going to be home much earlier than he’d thought.
-The look on his face told me he wasn’t quite satisfied but he didn’t object – not verbally at least.
+The look on his face told me he wasn’t quite satisfied but he didn’t object, not verbally at least.

 As I walked into our apartment, I noticed there was something unusual in the silence that dominated the space.
 I reached out for the light switch but before I knew it the bulb sparked and abruptly exploded.
 “Fuck!”
 I shouted as I jumped back, startled.

 I gazed at my reflection in the mirror through the steam that filled the bathroom, lit by the warm autumn sun.
-I remembered the first time I had asked Huda to come over to my place.
+I remembered the first time I asked Huda to come over to my place.
 We had arranged to go to a dance performance downtown, and I told her she should drop by before we went.
 I hadn’t even bought the tickets, I was sure we would end up staying in.
 I wanted to fuck her, plain and simple.
-I decided to take a shower right at the time she’d said she was arriving, so that when she rang the bell I would open the door all wet with a towel wrapped around my waist, claiming that I’d forgotten she was coming before the show.
+I decided to take a shower right at the time she said she was arriving, so that when she rang the bell I would open the door all wet with a towel wrapped around my waist, claiming that I’d forgotten she was coming before the show.
 That had been my plan, to let the droplets of water trickling down my body inspire her to have sex with me.
 The sad thing was, my water heater had refused to work, and so I’d stayed in cold water for nearly an hour, waiting for the doorbell to ring.
-I was shivering with cold when I finally got out, and I found a couple of missed calls and a text message from her saying that she wouldn’t be able to make it because something had come up at the office.
-I got influenza and stayed in bed for a week.
+I was shivering when I finally got out, and I found a couple of missed calls and a text message from her saying that she wouldn’t be able to make it because something had come up at the office.
+I got the flu and stayed in bed for a week.

 In the bedroom I stood in front of my open closet, wondering what I should be wearing when she saw me later that day.
 I picked her favorite shirt, dark green with tiny white dots, and a grey suit.
-As for the shoes, I thought it was a rare opportunity to wear my oxfords – which she hated with a passion – without having to listen to her biting comments, but instead enjoying her inability to say anything about it.

 I had managed to avoid eye contact with Laila throughout the entire lecture, so I was disconcerted at first to see her face so close to mine when I opened my eyes.
 I jumped up and tried to get myself together, wondering if she’d noticed my uneasiness.
 I took my phone off the charger and switched it on, waiting for my home screen to materialize.